 Surrey is the second-largest city by population in British Columbia and is only 23 km from Vancouver Centre.
 And, housing is more affordable than in Vancouver.
 So, many people choose to live in Surrey and commute to Vancouver for work if necessary.

-Seven main neighbourhoods make up Surrey.
-They are Cloverdale, Fleetwood, Guildford, Newton, South Surrey, and City Centre encompassed by Whalley.
+Seven main neighbourhoods in Surrey include Cloverdale, Fleetwood, Guildford, Newton, South Surrey, and City Centre encompassed by Whalley.

 Advertisement: